charleskoffler/clprolf/docs/getting_started/simol_simple_doc_github_website_class_roles.md

 The second kind of class without methods, is the Information, or @Information in the framework.
 It's the same thing as a data structure in C, approximately.
 The nuance with a C struct, is that for us, it's an element of datas for an algorithm.
 So we call it an "information", because it suits with our "computer worker" vision.
 So as soon as we need a set of informations, which does not represent the real-world, but only for assemble some variables, we have to use it.
-Classically, it should be used rather by a simu_comp_worker, it is quite made for him.
+Classically, it should be used rather by a simu_comp_as_worker, it is quite made for him.
 And you know, an "Information" is obviously allowed to be contained by a simu_real_world_obj too, but it should be rare.
-An Information could be used, for example, in a simu_comp_worker, to return many different objects, but perhaps we'd rather create an Response object instead!
+An Information could be used, for example, in a simu_comp_as_worker, to return many different objects, but perhaps we'd rather create an Response object instead!
 "Information" should be rarely used, except perhaps some kind of programs, like system programming.
 You know, by the way, that you can, in an "Information" class, have attributes that can be simu_real_world_obj objects, or what you want.